 Charging for residential care

 If you need residential care, your local authority may ask you to pay towards the cost.
 This section looks at the rules the local authority have on charging for residential accommodation.
-This section is an overview because the rules are complicated.

 - The local authority has to charge you for residential care services if you can afford to pay.

 - The should not charge you for residential care services if you get free aftercare under section 117 of the Mental Health Act 1983.